 - What are the symptoms of high blood pressure and kidney disease?

 - How do health care professionals diagnose high blood pressure and kidney disease?

 - How can I prevent or slow the progression of kidney disease from high blood pressure?

 - How does eating, diet, and nutrition affect high blood pressure and kidney disease?

 What is high blood pressure?

-Blood pressure is the force of blood pushing against blood vessel walls as the heart pumps out blood, and high blood pressure, also called hypertension, is an increase in the amount of force that blood places on blood vessels as it moves through the body.
-Factors that can increase this force include higher blood volume due to extra fluid in the blood and blood vessels that are narrow, stiff, or clogged.
+Blood pressure is the force of blood pushing against blood vessel walls as your heart pumps out blood.
+High blood pressure, also called hypertension, is an increase in the amount of force that blood places on blood vessels as it moves through the body.

 What are the kidneys and what do they do?

 Healthy kidneys filter about a half cup of blood every minute, removing wastes and extra water to make urine.
 The urine flows from each kidney to the bladder through a pair of thin tubes called ureters, one on each side of your bladder.
 Your bladder stores urine.
 Your kidneys, ureters, and bladder are part of your urinary tract system.